Mediterranean Baked Fish In Paper

-Fish En Papillote, fish in paper, is a Mediterranean-style of baking fish with herbs, vegetables and a light sauce in paper to steam the flavors into a moist and tender fish.
+Fish En Papillote recipe, is a Mediterranean-style of Baked Fish In Parchment with fresh herbs, vegetables and lemon slices for a moist and tender fish.

 Fish In Paper

-• It can be prepped way ahead of time and cooked just when you are ready
+• It can be prepped inside the sheets of parchment paper way ahead of time and cooked just when you are ready.

-• It steams the fish and all the flavors you hide inside the package, giving it a tender texture with essence of anything you want
+• The delicate fish steams in its own juices and all the flavors you hide inside the package, giving it a tender texture with essence of anything you want.

 Baked Fish In Paper